oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-images-with-wit.md

   latest set of recommended patches.
 See https://container-registry.oracle.com for more information about the prebuilt images and to accept the terms and conditions for the repositories of interest.

-Because the ToDo List domain has no requirements that would lead us to use Domain-on-PV, ou will use MII with Auxiliary Image for the ToDo List domain.
+Because the ToDo List domain has no requirements that would lead us to use Domain-on-PV, you will use MII with Auxiliary Image for the ToDo List domain.

 Go to the `Image` page, shown in the following image.